Sapphirine/202112-52-TwitchStreamAnalysis/README.md

 # Instructions of running our project
 Since there are API tokens contained in our code, thus for security reason, we have commented those areas.
 However, we have deployed our project on the Heroku Platform.

-To run our project, please visit the link below.
-If you want to test them locally, please use your own API and GCP credentials.
+To run our project, please
+1. Open every html file, and switch the domain variable to be local host.
+2. use pycharm to run flask framework, and then visit 127.0.0.1:5000 in chrome.

+Please use your own
+API and GCP credentials.
 Or please contact us.
 Note that key.json stores parts of the GCP service account credentials.
 Same, for security reasons, we have commented all contents in those files.